DioryMe/diograph-cli/README.md

 ## App commands

+Use `dcli help` and `dcli room add --help` for full list of commands and options.

 ```
-dryRun
-- runs app and exits without doing anything

-resetApp()
-- removes App data (=app-data.json)

-status()
+status
-- shows app-data path, room in focus, connection in focus
+- shows room in focus and connection in focus

-listRooms (or listAppRooms)
+list rooms
 - list available rooms in the app

-setRoomInFocus(roomIndex)
+list connections
+- list available connections in the app

+room focus <roomId>
-- set room with given into focus in app
+- set room into focus

-setConnectionInFocus(connectionIndex)
+room create <address>
+- create new room and set it in focus

+room add <address>
+- add existing room into app and set it in focus

+connection create <address>
+- connect to given folder
+- saves connection info to the room in focus

+connection list-contents <connectionAddress>
+- not implemented yet!
+- set connection in focus

+connection focus <connectionAddress>
+- not implemented yet!
-- set connection with given into focus in app
+- set connection in focus

 getDiograph()
 - show room in focus diograph contents